isomerpages/moe-bendemeersec/_for-parents/School Bookshop.md

 description: ""
 ---
 Our school bookshop is located beside the school library.
 Besides books and stationery, students can also buy school uniforms.
-The bookshop are opened on the following days with the operating hours as follows:
+The bookshop is opened on the following days with the operating hours as follows:

 Operating hours:  Mon-Fri: 9.00am - 3.00pm,  Sat: 8.30am - 11.30am